timursamanchi/helm-eks/README.md

 # helm-eks
-Terraform module to create helm charts for eks depolyment on aws managed by jenkins CICD pipeline
+Terraform module to create helm charts for eks depolyment on AWS and managed by jenkins CICD pipeline